Self-Service Photography of Manuscripts and Archives

 - By signing the application to consult manuscripts, upon arrival, each reader agrees that any image they may be permitted to take are for their private research only

 - Images for publication, and permission to publish, must be acquired through the Library’s digital imaging service (see below)

 Images of manuscripts and archives can normally be supplied subject to copyright and conservation regulations.
 The researcher must provide evidence of copyright clearance for material under 70 years old; the Library will assist where possible.
-For details of how to request an image please see contact Digital Resources and Imaging Services.
+For details of how to request an image please see contact Digital Collections.

 Some manuscripts also exist in microfilm format.
 To arrange consultation of microfilm material contact the Multimedia Resource Area.

 Photocopying of manuscripts is not permitted.
 Photocopies of printed material can normally be provided, for a fee, provided the material and copying complies with the Higher Education Licence issued by the Irish Copyright Licensing Agency.
 There is no self-service photocopying in the Manuscripts and Archives Research Library.

 Permission to Publish